Schlosspark Hospital Berlin

 Specialized in: adult and pediatric ophthalmology

-The Department of Adult and Pediatric Ophthalmology at the Academic Hospital Schlosspark Berlin offers the full range of medical services for the diagnostics and treatment of eye diseases.
-The primary focuses of the department's specialists include cataract treatment and corneal transplantation.
-Depending on the complexity of the clinical case, treatment can be provided both on an inpatient and outpatient basis.
+The Department of Adult and Pediatric Ophthalmology at the Schlosspark Hospital Berlin provides the full range of medical services for the diagnostics and treatment of eye diseases.
+The primary focuses of the department's specialists include the treatment of cataracts, glaucoma, corneal diseases, and strabismus.
+Depending on the complexity of the clinical case, treatment can be carried out both on an inpatient and outpatient basis.
 The department admits patients of all ages, including children.
 The medical facility offers excellent diagnostic options, including optical coherence tomography, fluorescein angiography, fundus photography, eye ultrasound scanning, biometrics using the IOL Master device, perimetry, corneal topography, and other tests.
 The department has advanced operating rooms for surgical treatment, within which more than 4,000 surgical interventions are performed annually.
 Such a large number of operations testifies to the vast clinical experience of doctors and the high level of confidence of patients.
 The department's doctors always devote enough time to counseling patients and talking about possible treatment options and expected treatment outcomes.

-The department is also focused on the treatment of corneal diseases.
-In the case of serious pathological changes, the patient requires donor corneal transplantation.
-The department uses the very latest surgical techniques, which practically eliminate the risk of rejection of the donor organ and guarantee a rapid recovery of vision.
-Of particular note is the DMEK technique (Descemet Membrane Endothelial Keratoplasty).
-During the operation using DMEK technique, the ultra-thin graft is transferred contactlessly to the eye surface using a small air cushion on the inner side of the recipient's cornea.
+The focus of the department's specialists is also on the treatment of corneal diseases.
+In cases of serious pathological changes, the patient is indicated for a donor corneal transplant.
+The department uses the latest surgical techniques that eliminate the risk of rejection of a donor organ and guarantee rapid vision restoration.
+The DMEK technique (Descemet Membrane Endothelial Keratoplasty) deserves special mention.
+During the DMEK operation, an ultra-thin graft is transferred to the surface of the eye without any contacts, using a small air cushion on the inside of the recipient's cornea.
 The operation is especially effective for endothelial corneal dystrophy (Fuchs' dystrophy).

-The range of ophthalmological services of the department includes:
+The department's range of medical services includes:

 - Conservative and surgical treatment of glaucoma